PistachioPony/gamesparks-docs/MARKDOWN/API Documentation/NoSQL REST API.md

 #### Parameters

-  * *gameApiKey* : The API key of you game and can be found on the overview page of the Portal Configurator.
+  * *gameApiKey* : The API key of your game, which you can find on the *Overview* page of the Portal Configurator.
-  * *stage* : Indicates which database stage, preview or live, to use
+  * *stage* : Indicates which database stage to use - *Preview* or *Live*.
-  * *collection* : Indicates which collection to perform the action against
+  * *collection* : Indicates which collection to perform the action against.

 #### Form Data (optional)